Interstellar-Network/Interstellar-Book/src/M2_demo_tutorial.md

 ### 2. Generate with `ocwGarble` pallet a randomized display garble circuit

 > This step will use skcd cached file and input parameter to generate a randomized garbled circuit customized with transaction parameter
-> in this demo we do not use yet, other circuit customization parameters like screen resolution, etc..
+> in this demo we do not use yet, other circuit customization parameters like screen resolution, etc...

 ### 3. Evaluation of the display garbled circuit with `GCevaluator`and get One time code